OpenChirp/LoRaBug_TX/README.md

 ```
 > Since the kernel in the ROM is being used, there is no logging or assert
 checking done by the kernel.

-## Bootloader
-The button is configured in trigger the bootloader if depressed during reset.
-This is configured in the [ccfg.c](ccfg.c) file.

 # References